nghiant2710/docs/ts7700-python/content.md

 # What is ts7700-python?

-The Python buildpack image for Python apps for Technologic TS-7700.
+The Python buildpack image for Python apps for TS-7700.

 # How to use this image